 Due to the Covid-19 our store is closed to the public.
-However, you can be delivered for free in Penticton and Okanagan Falls by ordering by email at firstname.lastname@example.org.
+You can be delivered for free in Penticton and Okanagan Falls by ordering by email at email@example.com.
 We can also set an appointment for an in store pick up.

 Tired of the comfortable life as a psychologist and physiotherapist masseur, Céline and David decided to abandon their habits to open themselves to a life of the unexpected.
 They leave Reunion Island (French overseas department) with their two children aged 5 and 3 to travel around the globe and enrich themselves with the difference: Cambodia, Philippines, Portugal and finally Canada where they will stay 6 months as "Woofers" (Work On Organic Farms).
 They have always been passionate about the culinary arts and are more deeply interested in food in relation to human physiology, thus opening up to vegetarianism.
 At this point, David and Céline begin the very first "plant experiments" emanating from a passion and know-how forged over many years behind the stoves.
 Once their permanent residence has been granted, they return to Canada in 2017 to the fabulous Okanagan Valley; at the first step of a journey through the universe to which challenges and adventures are presented one by one: Their participation in the One World Festival in Penticton was the first time they shared their culinary work, which succeeded in seducing tasters and changing some people's minds about vegan products.
 From there, a proposal emerged to create and cook an all-vegan menu for spiritual retreats (Susan Turner Healing Retreat, Tulameen, British Columbia): starters, main courses and desserts - from breakfast to dinner - while setting up their chocolate factory project.